 Yes, you can also buy your child that cash register with the play money if you want.
 They can play banker, store owner, or franchise tycoon!

 You can further encourage your child’s dream by teaching them about money and how to handle it, use it, budget it, and save it.
 Then if your son or daughter is a world-famous cartoonist or the local comic store owner they will be able to carve out a comfortable life doing what they love.
 Isn’t that part of their dream (and yours) also?

 This has been BrianZFandom visiting from the Zombie Apocalypse to share about:

 The Softer Side of Money – How do we Learn, Conquer, and Teach the

 Emotional and Psychological Aspects of Money and Success.

 Thank you, Brian, for this reminder to nurture our children’s dreams.
-If you are looking for some neat ways to inspire your children check out our recommended reading.
+If you are looking for some neat ways to inspire your children and raise healthy kids,check out our recommended reading.